RayHightower/rayhightower.github.octo-broken/source/_posts/2014-08-19-openrov-assembly-challenges.markdown

 perfect soldering?
 That's where I need help.
 <!--more-->
 ###Summary of Symptoms
-With the cockpit software running:
+With the cockpit software running and attached to the OpenROV:

-If I turn on any of the three ESCs, two of my motors (vertical and port) start running at full blast.
+* If I turn on any of the three ESCs, two of the motors (vertical and port) start running at full blast.
+The starboard motor remains stationary.
-The port motor responds to the cockpit slider controls as expected: +1 is full blast on one direction, -1 is full blast in the other direction, and 0 stops the motor completely.
+* While the V and P motors continue to run at full blast, the starboard motor responds to the cockpit slider controls as expected: +1 makes S run full blast on one direction, -1 send S full blast in the other direction, and 0 stops the S motor completely.
+During this exercise, V and P continue at full blast.

-###Using a Power Supply Instead of Batteries
-{% imgcap /images/power_supply_openrov.jpg Applying power. %}
+* Turning off the ESC stops the V and P motors.
+* When I turn on any of the ESCs, the camera servo jumps slightly, about 10 degrees.

+When the cockpit software is not running (and the Google Chrome browser is completely closed):

+* Turning on an ESC has no effect on the motors.
+* The camera servo jumps slightly, about 10 degrees, as it did with the cockpit software running.

+Interesting behavior!

 ###Double-Checking the ESC Settings
 {% imgcap /images/esc_program_card.jpg ESC Program Card %}
-Setting the electronic speed controllers (ESCs) with the beep-and-button-push method was time consuming.
-And I was concerned that I may have made a mistake in the settings.
-To double-check the
+During troubleshooting, my first step was to double-check the electronic speed controller (ESC) settings.
+Setting the ESCs with the beep-and-button-push method was time consuming.
+And I was concerned that I may have made a mistake in counting the beeps.

+Solution: I bought an ESC program card.
+Amazon sells them for less than fifteen dollars, well worth the price when you consider the peace of mind that the card brings.
+The program card shows each ESC setting with a clear 7-segment LED display, much easier than counting beeps!

+According to the program card, all of the ESC settings are correct.

+###Using a Power Supply Instead of Batteries
+All of the time spent troubleshooting drained the OpenROV batteries.
+So I devised a way to apply power directly to the OpenROV without batteries.
+{% imgcap /images/openrov_power_supply.jpg Directly connected to power supply. %}

+Here's how it works.
+A power supply set to 12 volts with the `+` lead connected to the `+` leads of the battery containers, and the `-` lead connected to a ground terminal on the OpenROV controller board.
+If you're reading this paragraph and you know a better way for me to connect the power supply, please let me know in the comment section below.

+###Advice Welcome
+I'm not sure where to look next to solve the challenge with the motors.
+The only thing certain is that I probably skipped a step somewhere.
+Advice welcome!